Fourth Amendment to the United States Constitution: Consent

 If a party gives consent to a search, a warrant is not required.
 There are exceptions and complications to the rule, including the scope of the consent given, whether the consent is voluntarily given, and whether an individual has the right to consent to a search of another's property.
 In Schneckloth v.
 Bustamonte (1973), the Court ruled that a consent search is still valid even if the police do not inform a suspect of his right to refuse the search.
 This contrasts with Fifth Amendment rights, which cannot be relinquished without an explicit Miranda warning from police.

 The Court stated in United States v.
 Matlock (1974) that a third party co-occupant could give consent for a search without violating a suspect's Fourth Amendment rights.
 However, in Georgia v.
 Randolph (2006), the Supreme Court ruled that when two co-occupants are both present, one consenting and the other rejecting the search of a shared residence, the police may not make a search of that residence within the consent exception to the warrant requirement.
 Per the Court's ruling in Illinois v.
-Rodriguez (1990), a consent search is still considered valid if police accept in good faith the consent of an "apparent authority", even if that party is later discovered to not have authority over the property in question.
+Rodriguez (1990), a consent search is still considered valid if police accept in good faith the consent of an "apparent authority", even if that party is later discovered not to have authority over the property in question.
 A telling case on this subject is Stoner v.
 California, in which the Court held that police officers could not rely in good faith upon the apparent authority of a hotel clerk to consent to the search of a guest's room.